CarletonArchives/DROID-Batch-Processor/README.md

 ##Usage:

-(Mac) Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon
+(Mac) Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon (PC) Open a command prompt by selecting Start/Run and typing cmd and Enter or Start/Programs/Accessories/Command Prompt.

 First navigate in your terminal to the folder in which DroidRunner.py is contained.
 - cd PATH_TO_FOLDER_CONTAINING_DROIDRUNNER